The Independent Editorial & Writing Team

 Film Studies Guest Editor Emeritus Jayson Baker produces The Global Screen series for The Independent.
 Jayson thinks, writes, teaches, and develops curricula across the humanities and arts with special attention to American cultural studies in different eras of internationalization.
 Jayson’s work explores themes of community, citizenship, and identity in film, literature, and popular culture with the aim of intervening and interpreting representations of race, ethnicity, class, gender, and sexuality and voices of mis/under-represented groups.
 He currently serves as Honors Program Director at Curry College (Milton, MA).

-Senior Producer Maddy Kadish is a writer and producer.
-In addition to The Independent, she has contributed articles to MovieMaker Magazine, IndieWire, and No Film School, profiling festivals, filmmakers, and new technologies.
-She has worked as a consultant for the Boston Jewish Film Festival and Glovebox Short Film & Animation Festival.
+Senior Producer Maddy Kadish manages and directs the 10 Filmmakers to Watch series at The Independent.
+In addition, as both writer and producer, she contributes to MovieMaker Magazine, IndieWire, and No Film School, profiling festivals, filmmakers, and new technologies.
+She worked as a consultant for the Boston Jewish Film Festival and Glovebox Short Film & Animation Festival.
 Maddy spent 10 years as a film, video, and multimedia producer in NYC, Boston, and London, specializing in educational media.
-She currently works at PBS Education in Washington DC as a content development manager, helping PBS filmmakers bring their work to classrooms across the US.
+She currently works in Washington DC developing instructional media for George Washington University.
 She holds a B.S. from Cornell and an Ed.M. from Harvard.
-She can be reached at firstname.lastname@example.org.
+Reach her at firstname.lastname@example.org.